rdallasgray/roto/README.md

 How do I use it?
 ----------------
 1. Create a div or other block-level element.
 Give it an id or a classname that you can use to identify it.
-2. Put an unordered list inside it.
+2. Put another element inside it.
-3. Put some listitems in your list, containing whatever you want to be rotoed (normally images, or images inside links, but whatever you like).
+3. Put some more elements inside that one, containing whatever you want to be rotoed (normally images, or images inside links, but whatever you like).
 4. Optionally, add a couple of buttons with classnames 'prev' and 'next' inside the containing element.
 5. Call roto on the containing element, e.g. $("#roto-div").roto().